Bridging Local and Global Knowledge via Transformer in Board Games: Experiment Details for Training ResTNet

 \subsection{19x19 Go}

-In 19x19 Go training, the models are pre-trained from a dataset, which contains 1,000,000 games from 7-dan to 9-dan human Go players in Tygem \citep{tongyang_2019_homepage}, which is a popular online Go platform for human players.
-Based on the pre-trained model, we add an extra board evaluation head for predicting the ownership of each position on the board.
-Then, we can use these models to test whether they can recognize circular patterns by evaluating the ownership among the 24 games \citep{wang_adversarial_2023}.
+In 19x19 Go training, the models are supervised on a dataset containing 1,000,000 games played by 7-dan to 9-dan human Go players on Tygem~\cite{cho_tygemgo_2001}, a popular online Go platform for human players.

-For the models of recognizing ladder patterns, which are more common in Go than circular patterns, we identified another dataset, which is also from Tygem \citep{tongyang_2019_homepage}.
-In our experiment, the training dataset consists of 1,665,000 unique ladder patterns, while the evaluation dataset contains a total of 166,500 ladder patterns.
-During the evaluation, the model predicts escape success if the output of the ladder head is greater than 0.5, and escape failure if the output is less than -0.5.
-Values within the range of $(-0.5, 0.5)$ are classified as unknown and considered incorrect predictions.